PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 Boltac kept walking and went to the left, just to piss Relan off.
 The tunnel rose steeply and twisted to the right, then dropped into another junction that looked suspiciously like that the one that they had just come from, but that wasn't possible.
 Was it?

+"Ennh," said Boltac.

+"We're in a maze," said Relan.

+"No we're not, we're just fine, I know right where we are," said Boltac, not managing to convince himself or his young companion.
+The Merchant turned around and waddled back the way he came, but after three more turns, they found themselves back in the exact same room.
+Or one that looked exactly like it.

+"We're in a maze of twisty passages," said Relan.

+"Each alike," finished Boltac.
+He unslung the sack from his shoulder.

+"What are you doing?" said Relan.
+"We've got to keep moving."

+"I'm checking something," said Boltac, digging around in his sack.
+"Besides, if all these passages are alike, then it doesn't matter where we are."

+"Unless we're being stalked."

+"Ah ha!"
+Boltac lifted the magic detecting wand from the bag.
+He waved it up and down in the air and held it in each of the four exits.
+The wand was unchanged.

+Drive to, unless it tracks us by smell.

+Which of course it did.

 They were in a maze of twisty passages all alike